learnictnow/godot-multiplayer-example/README.md

-# godot-test-level
+# godot 4 Multiplater Example
-This is a test environment that includes a level and a basic third person character controller
+This is a basic multiplayer test environment built using the scene replication article and code that can be found on the Godot website [here](https://godotengine.org/article/multiplayer-in-godot-4-0-scene-replication/).